The Lean Transformation Model

 You might actually be surprised by the input you get from some of the people.
 What if some of the challenges could be tackled in a much simpler manner, but nobody thought of it?
 Not very likely, but possible.

 Last but not least, don’t think of this as a one-off step.
-This is a living dimension of the transformation and has to be checked regularly.
+This is a living dimension of the Lean transformation framework and has to be checked regularly.
 You need to constantly ask yourselves whether the problem you started solving is still worth solving.
 You have to be agile and be able to change course, should the situation requires it.